Ar-maan05/mcp-persist/docs/production.md

 ## 8. Migrating between backends

-`migrate(source, dest)` copies events from one store to another — e.g. SQLite →
-Postgres as a single node grows into a cluster, or Redis → Postgres for durability.
+`migrate(source, dest)` copies events from one store to another, e.g. SQLite → Postgres as a single node grows into a cluster, or Redis → Postgres for durability.
 It streams events oldest-first and re-stores them on the destination, preserving per-stream ordering. `list_streams()` (available on every